 The biggest thing a leader/pastor needs to do is be the captain.
 I’ve suffered in ministry when the leader refused to be in charge and when the leader let more charismatic people took the helm and drove the ministry into the rocks on the leaders’ watch.
 Being a captain also means you are the one creating vision and direction for the church.
 While others may man a wheel of the minsitry, having clear direction and course from the captain keeps the ship off sandbars and from straying off the path or going aimlessly in circles in the sea of uncertainty.

 Leaders must create and/or nurture sustainable cultures in which the Gospel can be manifest in that leaders’ context/environment.
 Copying another leaders style, say from the West Coast, might not work as well in the East.
 Hopefully, the four things you’ve listed will accomplish this goal, but I bet it’s worthwhile to remind the leaders to examine the culture and context in which they serve.
-The correct placement of your passion with the world’s needs is critical to ministry.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+The correct placement of your passion with the world’s needs is critical to ministry.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Every leader of leaders should have chiseled abs and stunning features.
 I’m just messing, but seriously.
 I think on the flip-side or in complementing coaching we must lead by example.
 Our kids aren’t the only ones that watch what we do or the choices we make, in fact, sometimes the leaders we lead are more influenced by us than the kids are.
 They often take their leadership cues from us.
 I was talking with a missionary this past Sunday telling him about the various resources I was looking at for our youth ministry and staff and he said, “Well, whatever resources or curriculum you decide on, just remember that your life is the real curriculum teaching these kids and staff.”
 Wow.